amitjoy/feature-flags-for-osgi/README.md

 #### Building from Source

-Run `mvn clean install -Dgpg.skip` in the project folder
+Run `mvn clean install -Dgpg.skip` in the project root directory

 ----------------------------------------------------------------